JamesMGreene/gh-cover-letter/README.md

 I couldn't agree more!
 As a product, GitHub has fundamentally changed my open source activity.
 I expect this change will stick with me for the rest of my life.
-From the quickness of repo setup, to the integrated and easy-to-use issue tracker, to the amazing Pull Request mechanism, to the integration with Travis-CI through service hooks...
+From the quickness of repo setup, to the integrated and easy-to-use issue tracker, to the amazing Pull Request mechanism, to the succinctness of GitHub-Flavored Markdown, to the integration with Travis-CI through service hooks...
 GitHub's innovations in collaboration are always making it "easier for individuals and teams to write better code, faster".<sup>\[[2][gh/about]\]</sup>